Interstitium: Disease

-In people with lung diseases, heart disease, cancer, kidney disease, immune disorders, and periodontal disease, the interstitial fluid and lymph system are sites where disease mechanisms may arise or develop.
+In people with lung diseases, heart disease, cancer, kidney disease, immune disorders, and periodontal disease, the interstitial fluid and lymph system are sites where disease mechanisms may develop.
+Interstitial fluid flow is associated with the migration of cancer cells to metastatic sites.
+The enhanced permeability and retention effects refers to increased interstitial flow causing a neutral or reversed pressure differential between blood vessels and healthy tissue, limiting the distribution of intravenous drugs to tumors, which under other circumstances display a high-pressure gradient at their periphery.